 These voluptuous vegetarians eat a diet of aquatic plants, grasses, barks, tubers, and sugar cane.
 And although they’re able to eat their greens in just a short week of being born, they drink milk for the first 16 week of their lives—suckling indiscriminatley from any of the mothers in the group.10

 NOW MEET THE WORLD'S LARGEST RODENT!

-Enter the Capybaras enclosure and get up close and personal, give them a scratch and help feed them while learning interesting facts like how they eat their own poo.
+Want to get up close and personal with the world's largest rodent?
+Check out our Capybara Encounter!
+Enter their enclosure, give them a scratch, help feed them, and learn interesting facts, like how they eat their own poo.